Unmatched Plumbing

 • Poor Water Quality: This includes issues like bad taste, discolored water, or the presence of sediment.
 These can be caused by various factors, including natural contaminants or human activities.

-• Other Problems: Other well water problems include leaks, corrosion, scale buildup in pipes, and issues with the well's casing or screen.
+• Other Problems: Other well water problems include leaks, corrosion, scale buildup in pipes.

 Well Water Supply Components (Replacement)

-• Reduced Water Pressure: A well pump should maintain a pressure of 40-60 PSI.
-If the pressure gauge shows lower than this, it could be a sign of a failing pump.
+• Reduced Water Pressure: A well pressure switch depending on the model should maintain a pressure of 30-60 PSI.
+If the pressure gauge shows lower than this, it could be a sign of a switch or pressure gauge.

-• Strange Noises: Grinding, rattling, or hissing sounds from the pump could indicate mechanical issues.
+• Strange Noises: Grinding, rattling, or hissing sounds from a well component could indicate mechanical issues.

-• Increased Energy Bills: An aging pump might need to work harder to produce the same amount of water, leading to higher energy consumption.
+• Increased Energy Bills: An aging well component might need to work harder to produce the same amount of water, leading to higher energy consumption.

-• Sediment in Water: Murky water with sediment can be a sign of problems with the well or pump, or even the pressure tank.
+• Sediment in Water: Murky water with sediment can be a sign of problems with the pressure tank.

-• Frequent Cycling On and Off: If the pump cycles on and off frequently, it might be struggling to maintain pressure in the tank.
+• Frequent Cycling On and Off: If the pressure switch cycles on and off frequently, it might be struggling to maintain pressure in the tank.

 • Water Leaks at the Pressure Tank: Leaks around the pressure tank can indicate problems with the tank itself.